Because I work with busy men and women,

 Another misconception instigated by media these days, is that all nutrients give us energy.

 But, not all nutrients do.
-Here’s why:

-There are about 8 major nutrient categories today:
+There are eight major nutrient categories today:

-As a god example of this is the fact that you can’t take a vitamin, or an antioxidant drink, and expect it to give you much energy.
+A good example of this is the fact that you can’t take a vitamin, or an antioxidant drink, and expect it to give you much energy.